firasuke/DOTSLASHLINUX/content/post/2017-09-14-The-Linux-Kernel-Configuration-Guide-Part-14.md

 Choice:     built-in (X)

-Reason:     It's recommended that you include this option if you're on a modern
+Reason:     It's highly recommended that you include this option in your kernel
-            system.
+            if you're on a modern system.
 ```